conan-io/docs/examples/tools/system/package_manager.rst

         └── ncurses_version.cpp

-The **ci_test_example.py** file is a script consumed by the CI to check if the example is running without errors, you should not worry about this file.
 The **conanfile.py** file is the recipe that packages the ncurses library.
 Finally, the **consumer** directory contains a simple C++ application that uses the ncurses library, we will visit it later.